The Thick of It: Broadcast history

 The first run of three episodes screened on BBC Four from 19 May 2005.
-A further three episodes were transmitted 20 October – 3 November 2005.
+A further three episodes were transmitted 20 October until 3 November 2005.
 The six episodes were repeated on BBC Two in early 2006, and later on BBC America together as a single series.
 The subsequent DVD release of all six episodes describes the episodes as The Complete First Series.

 An hour-long Christmas special, "The Rise of the Nutters", aired in January 2007 with a further ten episodes planned for later on in the year.
-Chris Langham did not reprise his role as Hugh Abbot, due to arrest and later conviction on charges of possession of child pornography, ruling him out of any further roles.
+Chris Langham did not reprise his role as Hugh Abbot, due to his arrest and later conviction on charges of possession of child pornography, ruling him out of any further roles.
 To fill this void, Iannucci introduced new characters into the series forming the opposition.

 Another one-off hour-long episode "Spinners and Losers" aired on 3 July 2007.
 It was followed by a 15-minute extra episode through BBC Red Button, following the same story from the opposition's point of view.

 For series 3, transmission switched to BBC Two, with subsequent repeats on BBC Four.
 The series ran for eight episodes from 24 October 2009 to 12 December 2009.
 As a Red Button extra, each episode had an accompanying 10-minute documentary titled Out of The Thick of It broadcast immediately afterwards and on the BBC Comedy website, which featured cut scenes, specially written scenes and, later, discussion of the programme by the series' writers, makers and with figures involved in British politics.

-Internationally, series 1 and 2 aired back-to-back in Australia on ABC1 each Friday at 9:40 pm from 21 November 2008 and has since been repeated on ABC2 and UKTV.
-Later, the two-hour-long specials along with series 3 premiered consecutively on the lower-rated ABC2 channel from 7 July 2011 each Thursday at 10:15 pm and again repeated, this time on ABC1 and UKTV.
+Internationally, series 1 and 2 aired back-to-back in Australia on ABC1 each Friday at 9:40 p.m. from 21 November 2008 and has since been repeated on ABC2 and UKTV.
+Later, the two hour-long specials along with series 3 premiered consecutively on the lower-rated ABC2 channel from 7 July 2011 each Thursday at 10:15 p.m. and again repeated, this time on ABC1 and UKTV.

 A fourth series was commissioned in March 2010.
 Work began on the scripts in March 2011, filming began in March 2012 and airing started on BBC Two on 8 September 2012.
 The fourth series is co-produced by Hulu.
 Iannucci stated that the coalition government, in particular the role of the Liberal Democrats, would remain the target of the next series.
 In an interview with The Guardian, he stated his idea was for Peter Mannion to have become a minister "but there will be someone from the other party in the coalition in his office, so a lot of the comedy will come from that tension between duplicated ministers."
 Press for the fourth series partially focused on the applicability of the show to real life, with Will Smith commenting that the use of the word "omnishambles", coined in the third series, becoming a political meme in the months before transmission being a "baffling" example of life imitating art.